-These neutral colors are what makes the rug so favorable in modern day home decor, allowing them to suit any style.
+These neutral colors are what make the rug so favorable in modern-day home decor, allowing them to suit any style.

 When interior designers wish to seek out a vintage authentic Beni rug, then they rely on the type of dye used to determine the age of the rug.

 Even though in modern design we use these carpets regularly as rugs, the Beni tribes originally used them as blankets and throws, because the thick pile proved to be an excellent way to keep them warm.

 The rugs would be woven by purpose, and the knots would be tied tighter or looser dependent on the intended use of the rug.

 A very desirable quality about these rugs is that due to them not being mass produced they were and still are all made unique and of high quality.
 This means that investment in one of these rugs allows them to withstand the test of time.

 In today’s age finding an authentic rug is getting harder and harder.
 However, there are many newer authentic counterparts available, that allow you to tie in your modern interior with rural Moroccan heritage.

 These rugs that are woven in the modern age are still mostly handwoven by the women from the tribes, who still incorporate the history and events of their lives into the rugs.
 The designs can include themes from birth, fertility, nature, and femininity.